yardinternet/nutshell/README.md

 Classes to use Acorn with child themes:

 - WP like inheritance for config files; child config will override parent config
-- No directory scans, everything is config base
+- No directory scans, everything is config based

 ## Requirements